winklenp/bluegrass_brawl/README.md

 Bluegrass Brawl

-A Street Fighter esque game that pits simple mountain folk against societys worst villains!
+A Mortal Kombat esque game that pits simple mountain folk against societys worst villains!

 To play -
 Download the repository in your preferred method